A reaction–diffusion system heavily studied for its complex dynamics is the Gray–Scott system, given by

 \[\begin{aligned}\pd{u}{t}&=\nabla^2 u+u^2v - (a+b)u,\\ \pd{v}{t}&=D\nabla^2v-u^2v + a(1 - v),\end{aligned}\]

 where we take $D=2$ and only vary $a,b>0$.
-This model has a wide range of behaviours, or shown in a WebGL simulator which partially inspired VisualPDE.
+This model has a wide range of behaviours, shown in another WebGL simulator that partially inspired VisualPDE.

 $a$ $b$ Description